rocketfellows/soap-client-factory/README.md

 ## Package details.

 Component composition:
-- `SoapClientFactory` - factory for creating a SOAP client with given parameters.
+- `SoapClientFactory` - factory for creating PHP `SoapClient` with given parameters.

 SoapClientFactory functions:
 - `public function create(string $wsdl, ?array $options = []): SoapClient` - factory-function takes as parameters the string $wsdl (URI of the WSDL file or NULL if working in non-WSDL mode.) and an optional array of parameters $options.
 More details about the parameters at https://www.php.net/manual/en/class.soapclient.php.